Provinces and territories of Canada: Territorial evolution

-In 1903, resolution of the Alaska Panhandle Dispute fixed British Columbia's northwestern boundary.
-This was one of only two provinces in Canadian history to have its size reduced.
-The second reduction, in 1927, occurred when a boundary dispute between Canada and the Dominion of Newfoundland saw Labrador enlarged at Quebec's expense; this land returned to Canada, as part of the province of Newfoundland, in 1949.
-In 1999, Nunavut was created from the eastern portion of the Northwest Territories.
-Yukon lies in the western portion of Northern Canada, while Nunavut is in the east.
+In 1903, resolution of the Alaska Panhandle Dispute fixed British Columbia's northwestern boundary, the first of only two provincial reductions in Canada.
+In 1927, the second reduction occurred when a boundary dispute between Canada and the Dominion of Newfoundland saw Labrador (part of the Dominion of Newfoundland) enlarged at Quebec's expense.
+(In 1949, this land returned to Canada as part of the province of Newfoundland.)
+In 1999, Nunavut was created from the northern and eastern portions of the Northwest Territories.